Matt Kudu

-Matt Kudu is a professional Canadian football player.
-He is currently a free agent and has previously played for the Winnipeg Blue Bombers and Toronto Argonauts.
+Matt Kudu (born November 2, 1981) is a Canadian former professional football player, who played for the Winnipeg Blue Bombers and Toronto Argonauts.

 Early years

 Kudu, born in Toronto and grew up in Mississauga, Ontario, attended Clarkson Secondary School and transferred to Lorne Park Secondary School where he won a Metro Bowl Championship as a senior in 2001.
 He was twice named Toronto Star All-Star and Toronto Sun All-Star while in high school.
 He also played in the Ontario Varsity Football League with the Mississauga Warriors and was an all-star lineman winning one OVFL Championship.
 He was inducted into the OVFL Hall of Fame in 2006.

 Kudu studied at Eastern Michigan University and is pursuing his teaching certificate.
 He played in at least 11 out of 12 games all four years for the Eastern Michigan Eagles, was named Defensive player of the week three times, and named the Top-Conditioned Athlete at Eastern Michigan as a senior in 2004.